reducecombine/rehardened/README.md

       (throw v))))
 ```

-Note that these assume Component, and a `["src" "test"]` source path structure.

 * A `["src" "test"]` source path structure is assumed, which you can tweak
 * Note there's a Component `require` and `stop` aspect.
 If using Integrant, you'll want to replace those.